-We need to look for grants to help us in attracting younger audiences and more multicultural audiences.
+Theatre Arts needs to look for grants to help us in attracting younger audiences and more multicultural audiences.
 Productions like American Night: The Ballad of Juan José (Spring 2015) lend themselves to outreach opportunities within our diverse community if funding can be found.